nus-cs2103-AY1920S1/duke/tutorials/textUiTestingTutorial.md

    ```
 1. Update the `javac` and `java` commands in the script to match the name/location of your main class.
 1. Add an `EXPECTED.txt` to the same folder, containing the expected output.
-1. Add an `input.txt` containing the input commands.
+1. Add an `command.txt` containing the command commands.
 1. Run the `.bat`/`.sh` file to execute the test.

 --------------------------------------------------------------------------------